|

 and creative input has made the album an absolutely delight to listen

-to.
-My favourites are 'Norwegian Wood', 'With a little help' and 'The John Lennon tribute', which I think is
+'With a little help' and 'The John Lennon tribute', which I think is

 very moving and very cleverly put together."